forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Military
-[in work]
+> [in work]

+> simplified and likely does often not [fully] reflect the situation on a real battlefield.

 In defense it is possible to use buildings and natural structures as protection.
 For offense there are no protected defense positions, so usually action in the 'open field/air' is required at some point and thus a possible exposure to enemy fire.
 Two solutions are to build equipment to avoid to be targeted (e.g. by short exposure and/or stealth) or sustain a lot of damage (e.g. by heavy armor).
 Examples:
 * Fast moving equipment (such as airplanes or self propelled artillery on fast vehicles) can be used for offense or defense.
-Though for offense some additional protection is usually wanted.
+Though for offense some additional protection is usually wanted such as stealth or armor.
 * Heavily armored tanks are typical offensive equipment.
 They can sustain quite a lot of damage but are not that well suited to be hidden within buildings.

-Offensive equipment: heavily armored tanks or artillery, airplane bombers, offensively used rockets
+Offensive equipment: heavily armored tanks or artillery, airplane bombers, offensively used rockets (large numbers are required)